Communicating the sum of sources over a network: Insufficiency of unit-connectivity for 3-source/3-terminal networks

+In the discussion below we show an instance of a network with three sources and three terminals, with at least one path connecting each source terminal pair, in which the sum of sources cannot (under any network code) be transmitted (with zero error) to all three terminals.
 Consider the network shown in Figure \ref{fig:3s-3t-counter-eg}, with three source nodes and three terminal nodes such that the source nodes observe unit entropy sources $X_1, X_2$ and $X_3$ that are also independent.
 All edges are unit capacity.
 As showed in Figure \ref{fig:3s-3t-counter-eg} the incoming edges into terminal $t_3$ contain the values $f(X_1, X_2)$ and $f'(X_2, X_3)$ where $f$ and $f'$ are some functions of the sources.